zhangxiany-tamu/SAEnet/README.md

 - **Multiple selection criteria**: Supports both cross-validation ("lambda.min", "lambda.1se") and BIC for model selection
 - **Visualization tools**: Built-in methods for model visualization and coefficient plotting
 - **Parallel processing**: Support for parallel computation to speed up cross-validation
+- **Multiple implementations**: Offers both glmnet-based (saenet) and gcdnet-based (saenet2) implementations for flexibility

+## Implementation Options

+SAEnet provides two implementations of the Structure-Adaptive Elastic Net method:

+1. **saenet**: The original implementation using the glmnet package, which parameterizes the elastic net through the alpha mixing parameter (alpha=0 for ridge, alpha=1 for lasso).

+2. **saenet2**: An alternative implementation using the gcdnet package, which parameterizes the elastic net through separate L1 (lambda) and L2 (lambda2) penalties.

 ## Demonstrating the Benefit of Structural Information